evaera/Cmdr/README.md

 ## Commands

+No commands are registered by default.
+Cmdr ships with a set of default commands, which can be loaded if you so wish by calling `Cmdr:RegisterDefaultCommands()`.
+See [Default Commands](#default-commands) for a list.

-Commands are defined in ModuleScripts that return a single table.
+Custom commands are defined in ModuleScripts that return a single table.

 ```lua
 -- Teleport.lua, inside your commands folder as defined above.